sudomibo/timestamp/README.md

 ## Quick Start on OBS
 For the full tutorial and documenation see https://openbuildservice.org/files/manuals/obs-user-guide.pdf

-Without further ado, and assuming you are running on openSUSE Tumbleweed, first add the `osc` tooling:
+Without further ado, and assuming you are running on openSUSE Tumbleweed, first install the `osc` tooling:

 ```bash
 zypper addrepo https://download.opensuse.org/repositories/openSUSE:/Tools/openSUSE_Tumbleweed/openSUSE:Tools.repo